Hunters Reminded of Basic Hunter Education Course Requirements

 - Online hunter education course with one of three private vendors listed on the Hunter Education web page at de.gov/huntersafety, combined with a one-day, in-person field day course to complete the live firearm firing requirement.
 A fee is charged for taking the course online; the field day course is free.

 Registration for Basic Hunter Education Courses is available online through the ePermitting system at de.gov/digitaldnrec.

 The Delaware Hunter Education Program was established in the early 1970s to help educate the public in safe hunting practices and to reduce hunting-related accidents.
 More than 37,000 Delaware hunters have completed hunter safety courses and received their hunter safety cards, which has substantially reduced hunting-related accidents.

 For more information, contact the Division of Fish and Wildlife Hunter Education Office at 302-735-3600, ext.
 1.

 The Delaware Department of Natural Resources and Environmental Control protects and manages the state’s natural resources, protects public health, provides outdoor recreational opportunities and educates Delawareans about the environment.
-For more information, visit the website and connect with DNREC on Facebook, Twitter or LinkedIn.
+The DNREC Division of Fish and Wildlife conserves and manages Delaware’s fish and wildlife and their habitats, and provides fishing, hunting, wildlife viewing and boating access on nearly 65,000 acres of public land.
+For more information, visit the website and connect with @DelawareDNREC on Facebook, Twitter or LinkedIn.